Princeton45/ec2-health-check/README.md

 #  Health Check: EC2 Status Checks

 ## Overview
-I created a monitoring script with Python that checks the status of EC2 instances every 5 minutes using Python and AWS Boto3.
+I created a monitoring script with Python that checks the status of EC2 instances every 5 seconds using Python and AWS Boto3.
 The infrastructure is managed through Terraform, ensuring consistent and reproducible deployments.

 ![diagram](https://github.com/Princeton45/ec2-health-check/blob/main/images/diagram.png)